faiyazahmad07/xss_vibes/README.md

 A modern tool written in Python that automates your xss findings.
 ![alt_text](xss_vibes.png)

+### What's New?

+- Added threads feature: You can now specify the threads to send multiple request at the same time!(Details given below)

 ### FEATURES

 - Customizable: You can add your custom payload using adder.py
 - Dynamic: The tool will prioritize the payloads based on the target's behavior
 - Scalable: You can use this tool on bunch of links
+- Speed: Send concurrent request to multiple urls

 ### I N S T A L L A T I O N